 I2EN Accredited Programmes for Nuclear Energy

-I2EN ACCREDITATION AND THE AWARDING OF THE I2EN LABEL
+I2EN ACCREDITATION AND THE AWARDING OF THE I2EN SEAL

 The accreditation of nuclear education and training programmes is meant to guarantee that programmes meet the highest academic requirements in conformity with industrial and R&D requirements.
 Internationally, it represents quality.